 - Thermometers are the ideal way to know if the oil is ready.
 An instant read thermometer and a candy thermometer will let you know when the oil reaches your desired frying temperature.
 (Between 325°-375°F)

-Rice Cookers are the BEST – Unless you consider yourself a master with cooking rice, invest in a Rice Cooker.
+Use Rice Cookers – Unless you consider yourself a master with cooking rice, you may want to invest in a rice cooker.
 They don’t have to be expensive.
-Mine cost around $20.00 and now I have perfect rice every time.
-I never had the success I have now with the rice cooker.

 Food Essentials – Every kitchen should have these ingredients frequently used in recipes: Sea Salt or Kosher Salt, Pepper Grinder, Olive Oil, Flour, Canned or Boxed Broth, Rice, Vinegar, Sugar, Eggs, Soy Sauce and Vanilla.